How to quickly update your nonprofit’s Contact Us page content

 Step 6: Add a few useful links

 In some cases, other content on your site might serve your visitors better than a phone number or email address.
-Or, that content might help to partially answer their questions before they contact you.
+Or that content might help partially answer their questions before they contact you.
 Following the examples in Step 5, you might add links to your donation or programs pages and your online newsroom/media centre.

 You might also consider adding a brief section featuring links that answer the top “general inquiry” questions your organization receives.
 For example, do you already have content on your site that answers questions about tax receipts or program registration dates?
 Frequently asked questions about admission fees or specific health issues?
 Add a couple of links to deliver instant answers to your website visitors – but don’t overdo it here.